Neural Quantile Optimization for Edge-Cloud Networking: Numerical Results

 \subsection{Problem Settings}

 All experiments are conducted on an Inter Core i7 laptop with 32GB RAM and accelerated using a 3070-8G GPU.
-We generate $200$ problems with $N = 10$ edges and $T = 48$ total time slots.
+We generate $200$ problems with $N_e = 10$ edges and $T = 48$ total time slots.
 In this study, $100$ problems are randomly selected as the training set, while the remaining $100$ are designated as the test set.
+The training process for the model takes less than $15$ minutes.

 Initially, we independently generate all static parameters using uniform distributions.
 Subsequently, we independently generate dynamic parameters traffic demands for different problems based on a fixed network topology determined by the aforementioned static parameters.
-To control the problem difficulty, we establish a certain constraint relationship between the sum of all types of traffic demands for the user $n$ at time $t$ and the sum of the edge capacities as follows.

-Due to the existence of traffic splitting ratios, Eq.~\eqref{eq:assumpDemand} cannot guarantee that a randomly selected solution satisfies all constraints of problem~\eqref{eq:milp_nonlin}, as demonstrated in later experiments with random networks.
-Further information regarding the experimental setup can be found in Appendix~\ref{app:DataGeneration}.
+To control the problem difficulty, we establish a certain constraint relationship between the sum of all types of traffic demands for the user $n$ at time $t$ and the sum of the edge capacities as follows. { } Due to the existence of traffic splitting ratios, Eq.~\eqref{eq:assumpDemand} cannot guarantee that a randomly selected solution satisfies all constraints of problem~\eqref{eq:milp_nonlin}, as demonstrated in later experiments with random networks. {Further details regarding the experimental setup, including the network topology and sampling of the problem parameters, can be found in Appendix~\ref{app:DataGeneration}.}

 We employed the following two comparative methods to evaluate the quality of the warmup generated by the GSSN sampler for problem \eqref{eq:milp_nonlin}.